Yellowen/Owrang/docs/user/selling/docs.user.selling.customer.md

 ### Integration with Accounts

-In ERPNext, there is a separate Account record for each Customer, for each Company.
+In Owrang, there is a separate Account record for each Customer, for each Company.

-When you create a new Customer, ERPNext will automatically create an Account Ledger for the Customer under “Accounts Receivable” in the Company set in the Customer record.
+When you create a new Customer, Owrang will automatically create an Account Ledger for the Customer under “Accounts Receivable” in the Company set in the Customer record.

 > Advanced Tip: If you want to change the Account Group under which the Customer Account is created, you can set it in the Company master.